bbepis/XUnity.AutoTranslator/README.md

 MaxClipboardCopyCharacters=450   ;Max number of characters to hook to clipboard at a time EnableUIResizing=True            ;Whether or not the plugin should provide a "best attempt" at resizing UI components upon translation.
 Only work for NGUI
-EnableBatching=True              ;Indicates whether batching of translations should be enabled for supported endpoints TrimAllText=True                 ;Indicates whether spaces in front and behind translation candidates should be removed before translation
-UseStaticTranslations=True       ;Indicates whether or not to use translations from the included static translation cache OverrideFont=                    ;Overrides the fonts used for texts when updating text components.
+EnableBatching=True              ;Indicates whether batching of translations should be enabled for supported endpoints UseStaticTranslations=True       ;Indicates whether or not to use translations from the included static translation cache OverrideFont=                    ;Overrides the fonts used for texts when updating text components.
 NOTE: Only works for UGUI WhitespaceRemovalStrategy=TrimPerNewline ;Indicates how whitespace/newline removal should be handled before attempting translation.
-Can be ["TrimPerNewline", "AllOccurrences"]
+Can be ["TrimPerNewline", "None"]
 ResizeUILineSpacingScale=        ;A decimal value that the default line spacing should be scaled by during UI resizing, for example: 0.80.
 NOTE: Only works for UGUI
 ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.
 IgnoreTextStartingWith=\u180e;   ;Indicates that the plugin should ignore any strings starting with certain characters.
 This is a list seperated by ';'.